 Scaling and Root Planing

-FAQs
+Gum Disease FAQs

 Will I need X-rays for periodontal disease treatments?

 Yes.
 X-rays are essential to diagnose periodontal disease.
 That’s because it allows the dentist to observe the state of the bone and periodontal ligament.
-This way the dentist can design the best treatment plan for your case.
+This way, the dentist can design the best treatment plan for your case.

 Can I get periodontal disease treatment if I’m pregnant?

 Yes.
-Pregnant women should get regular check-ups and periodontal treatments.
+Pregnant women should get regular check-ups and gum treatments.
 There are non-invasive periodontal treatments such as scaling or root planing.
 It’s even safe to perform surgery after the first pregnancy trimester if the patient needs it.

 Will one session of dental cleaning be enough to treat my periodontal disease?